firefly-oss/core-banking-payment-hub/README.md

 Provider interfaces define the contracts that payment providers must implement:

+- `BasePaymentProvider` - Common interface for all payment providers
 - `SepaPaymentProvider` - Interface for SEPA payment providers
 - `SwiftPaymentProvider` - Interface for SWIFT payment providers
 - `AchPaymentProvider` - Interface for ACH payment providers